 Why Bomb Haddington?

-In the late winter of 1941 Haddington was a fairly small and sleepy, rural county town possessing few of the usual military, industrial or communications features which could have drawn the attention of Luftwaffe planners and it had seen nothing of the Blitz experienced by other less fortunate towns and cities.
+In the late winter of 1941 Haddington was a small, rural county town possessing few of the usual military, industrial or communications features which could have drawn the attention of Luftwaffe planners and it had seen nothing of the Blitz experienced by other less fortunate towns and cities.
 Its inhabitants had become used to being overflown, but not attacked.

 John M. Armstrong, an eyewitness, maintained that “...on or about the same night there was excitement in East Linton, a load of incendiaries was dropped on the eastern slopes of Traprain, where they set a wheat field on fire, and five HE bombs were then dropped 300 yards north east of a searchlight position at Birkiemuir, south of Stenton.”

 Half an hour after the sirens had wailed out their warning at 8.30pm, the Luftwaffe bombed the town.
 The Heinkel first dropped incendiaries which fell harmlessly across the lower fields of Amisfield Farm.
 Its main load of six one hundredweight HE bombs was then dropped across the town from east to west towards the Town House: the Victoria Terrace and Market Street areas took the brunt of the attack.

 The New County Cinema, yards from the first bomb.

 Bomb 1: The ruins of 1 Victoria Terrace, Pringle’s home and furniture shop.

 Eyewitness: Iain Hutchinson - Resident In Victoria Terrace